KhronosGroup/Vulkan-ValidationLayers/BUILD.md

 # Build Instructions

-Instructions for building this repository on Linux, Windows, and Android.
+Instructions for building this repository on Linux, Windows, Android, and MacOS.

 ## Index